surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 ## Polyphony

-Except for the delay, All the Surge FX can run in either a monophonic or polyphonic mode.
+All the Surge FX except the Delay can run in either a monophonic or polyphonic mode.
 In monophonic mode, the FX sum the inputs and hand them to a single instance of the effect.
 In polyphonic mode, there is an instance of the effect for each polyphonic channel, adding substantial CPU in some cases, but also adding polyphonic separation.
 All FX default to monophonic mode, except for TreeMonster which defaults to polyphonic.